-The latest overall job loss numbers showed a loss of 598,000 jobs in January and the unemployment rate climbed to 7.6%.
-This is the highest unemployment rate since May 1992.
-The December payroll numbers were revised to a loss of 577,000.
+The latest overall job loss numbers showed a gain of 290,000 jobs in April and an unemployment rate rising to 9.9%.
 Here is a breakdown of where the job losses were as well as which sectors were adding jobs.